Sage/streamlinejs/tutorial/tutorial.md

 	}
 ```

 We could pass -1 instead of 4 to execute all iterations in parallel.
 But then we would have a risk of running out of file descriptors when traversing large trees.
-The best way to do it then would be to pass -1 and use the `flows.funnel` function to limit concurrency in the low level function.
+The best way to do it then is to pass -1 and use the `flows.funnel` function to limit concurrency in the low level function.
 Here is the modified function:

 ```javascript
 var fs = require('fs'),